Agre7/Budget-app/README.md

-If you encouter any bug, kindly contact me on twitter @Engr_Major
+If you encouter any bug, kindly contact me on twitter @this_is_agrey